 Teachers can effectively handle distractions at the beginning of class itself by mentioning the type of distractions, and allocating a few minutes of time, for clearing them, and settling down..
 A few of the common distractions in an online classroom are

 * Students using apps like games, switching the windows

-All these types of distractions can be handled by teachers in the early start of the class itself, by alerting students to close all browser tabs other than the online classrooms, maintain silence in the room, and keep away any gadgets or toys.
+These distractions can be handled by teachers before the beginning of the class itself.
+Teachers can alert students to close all browser tabs other than the online classrooms, maintain silence in the room, and keep away any gadgets or toys.

 These types of instructions can help students to focus only on the lesson instead of unnecessary distractions

 Behaviour expectations are broad goals for behaviour or the general ways that teachers would like children to act.
 They serve as guidelines for behaviour and apply to all children across all settings.
 Teachers can create a set of behavioural expectations in the virtual classroom and can review them at the beginning of each class.

 In order to strengthen behavioural expectations, teachers can adopt engaging narration and incentives.
 Students on the other hand are expected to listen, engage in conversation, and respect their teachers, and learning environment.